|LEGATO||LEGATO REMOTE CONTROL||LEGATO SLIDERS|

 MARKERS & REGIONSReferencing is the basic concept of Legato.

 Markers are frame references, and Regions are frame range references.
 They are tied to the top of an Hierarchy with 3D items, to reference an entire character: the Hierarchy Master, and can be quickly re-assigned to reference a sub-part of that character in that same frame range.
-For example, to isolate the movements of the legs for a walk cycle.

 Marker and Regions in the upper area are story-related, and belong to the Director.
 Marker and Regions in the lower area are actor-related, and belong to the Animator.